Partnering with non-profit organizations

 - Promote management practices that improve the use of water resources for the protection and benefit of public health, human communities and or animal welfare

-Please note while we are deeply connected to the rivers in our backyard, we offer support for water projects in any of the 38 states where we distribute our beer.
+Please note while we are deeply connected to the rivers in our backyard, we offer support for water projects in all of our geographic funding areas.

 Funding decisions are made by our Sustainability Department and our Coworker Philanthropy Committee.
-Specifically, we focus our grants on the following four strategies to mitigate human impacts on the planet:
+Funding cycles are as follows:

-The states to receive funding in 2015 are Alabama, Alaska, Arizona, Arkansas, California, Colorado, Delaware, District of Columbia, Florida, Georgia, Idaho, Illinois, Iowa, Indiana, Kansas, Louisiana, Maryland, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Mexico, North Carolina, North Dakota, Ohio, Oregon, South Carolina, South Dakota, Tennessee, Texas, Utah, Virginia, Washington, Wisconsin and Wyoming.
+The states to receive funding in 2016 are Alabama, Alaska, Arizona, Arkansas, California, Colorado, Delaware, District of Columbia, Florida, Georgia, Idaho, Illinois, Iowa, Indiana, Kansas, Kentucky, Louisiana, Maryland, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Mexico, North Carolina, North Dakota, Ohio, Oregon, Pennsylvania, South Carolina, South Dakota, Tennessee, Texas, Utah, Virginia, Washington, Wisconsin and Wyoming.

 WE DO NOT FUND: